BrooksPoltl/WordWise/EMULATOR_SETUP.md

 - No internet connection required for development
 - Perfect for CI/CD testing
 - Security rules are fully supported
 - All Firebase SDK features work as expected
+- **Frontend-only architecture** - no backend server needed!